- Current students

 We work closely with the industry, which means there are opportunities for work experience and on-site training while you study.
 There are some big names in our contact network and many provide supplies and support to enhance your learning experience.

 The National Diploma in Surveying is recognised and supported by Survey and Spatial New Zealand.
-Successful completion of the programme enables you to apply for associate membership of the New Zealand Institute of Surveyors.
+Successful completion of the programme enables you to apply for associate membership to the New Zealand Institute of Surveyors.

 Find out more about the different types of surveying and what a typical day is like with these four short surveying videos from NZIS.